area9innovation/flow9/tools/dsl/wase/readme.md

 	// Stores the lower 32 bits of the value at the given address store32<>(address, value);

-# Comparison of Wasm and Wase
+# Correspondance between Wasm and Wase syntax

 73/90 implemented.